 5. Apply Perfume After You Shower

-If you apply your perfume to your body when it’s still damp, the moisture will help lock in the scent so it’ll last a whole lot longer – plus you won’t stain any of your clothes with potential spray marks!
+If you apply your perfume to your body when it’s still damp, the moisture will trap the scent so it’ll last longer – plus you won’t stain any of your clothes with potential spray marks!

 6. Spritz Your Hairbrush

 Your hair retains fragrance for longer than your skin, which is why you should invest in a hair mist or try our trusted hack.
 Whatever you do, avoid spraying perfume directly onto your tresses as the alcohol content can dry out your hair strands.
 Instead, spritz your brush with two or three bursts of perfume before brushing it through your locks.
 This will disperse the scent evenly through your hair and minimize damage caused by the alcohol content within your perfume.